 Effective management of these risks requires interdisciplinary professional skills that acknowledge the system connectedness and thereby are able to examine and manage the interaction between the eco-social system’s environmental, animal and human dimensions.
 Through their intensive professional training in companion and food animal health, veterinarians work at the interface between humans, animals and the environment, and therefore play a key role in the fight against zoonotic disease risks.
 By detecting outbreaks of zoonotic diseases early on in animal populations, veterinarians are our first line of defence for protecting human health.
 Veterinarians save human lives by working at every level of disease detection, from farm to national and global level surveillance, through disease diagnostic testing, research, regulatory veterinary medicine, and disease outbreak emergency response and control.
 Veterinary input into the management of major disease control programmes has resulted in the successful eradication of zoonotic diseases in many countries, including Hong Kong, such as bovine tuberculosis, brucellosis, rabies, trichinellosis and echinococcosis.

-City University makes a significant contribution towards safeguarding humans from emerging zoonotic disease threats through its undergraduate Batchelor of Veterinary Medicine, its veterinary graduate research training programme and its veterinary research.
+City University makes a significant contribution towards safeguarding humans from emerging infectious disease threats through its undergraduate Batchelor of Veterinary Medicine, its veterinary graduate research training programme and its veterinary research.

-Hong Kong is often touted as a gourmet paradise, yet Hong Kong imports most of its food, leaving it vulnerable to the food-producing standards of countries where it sources its produce.
-During the first decade of the new millennium, Hong Kong was subject to numerous food safety incidents, such as melamine in milk and malachite green in fish, to name just two.
-In situations where a territory is highly dependent on imported produce, it is imperative that the appropriate professionals are involved in risk assessment, sampling, testing and plant inspection, but most importantly that they are intimately involved in primary production, the "farm to fork" approach or "healthy animals give healthy food" approach.
+Although Hong Kong is a gourmet paradise, it imports most of its food, leaving it vulnerable to the food-producing standards of the countries from where it sources its produce.
+During the first decade of the new millennium, Hong Kong was subject to numerous food contamination incidents, such as melamine in milk and malachite green in fish, to name just two.

-Unlike most developed countries, Hong Kong currently has no privately practicing veterinarians who primarily work on farms or food safety.
-Yet there are still 43 pig farms and 30 poultry farms without proper veterinary care which feed the local population.
-The lack of clinically practicing veterinarians in this field poses a risk for food safety given that 57% of live poultry consumption and 7% of live pig consumption is from Hong Kong livestock.
-Even if local farmers wanted to practice the 'farm-to-fork' food safety principles, the lack of veterinarians makes this impossible.
+Until the establishment of the Jockey Club College of Veterinary Medicine and Life Sciences, Hong Kong had no veterinarians who primarily work on farms or in food safety.
+Yet there are 43 pig and 28 poultry farms providing locally produced meat which previously had no access to specialist veterinary input.
+The lack of clinically practicing veterinarians in this field posed a risk for food safety given that 57% of poultry and 7% of pig meat are locally produced.
+Even if local farmers wanted to practice the 'farm-to-fork' food safety principles, the lack of veterinarians made this impossible.
+The Jockey Club College of Veterinary Medicine and Life Sciences now runs an ambulatory service providing veterinary service to the local pig and poultry farms which will also provide the undergraduate veterinary students with opportunities to gain on-farm experience in poultry and pig medicine.

 Furthermore, there are no veterinary inspectors within the slaughterhouse post-mortem inspection line, which differs from the standards of most developed countries that require veterinarians by law to inspect meat products during the slaughter process prior to marketing and consumption.